How often are the service intervals on my lease vehicle?

 As every car is different, it is important you check your manufacturer's handbook to find out the required 'service intervals' areyou’re your vehicle and what parts need replacing when.
 If you do not have your manufacturer's handbook to hand, you can visit the manufacturer’s website for further information or call your local dealership who will be able to advise you.

 It is also wise advice to pay attention to the servicing light on your dashboard.
 The majority of new cars have a warning message on their dashboard when something is wrong with the vehicle or if your car is due a service.
 Your manufacturer's handbook will help explain what each light means.

 If you do not have your manufacturer's handbook to hand, you can visit the manufacturer’s website for further information.
 Click on the links below to find out the service intervals for a particular car manufacturer.

 If your maintenance is included in your agreement, you will need to contact the finance company to book your vehicle into a local approved garage for its annual service and/or MOT (if required).

 You are advised to go to a local main dealer to have your vehicle serviced.
-Nowadays most manufactures websites have a dealer locator search engine so you just need to put your postcode and you have a list of the nearest local dealer.
+Nowadays most manufactures websites have a dealer locator search engine so you just need to enter your postcode to filter through a list of your nearest local dealers.

-If you’d prefer use a local garage for your service, the garage must be VAT registered and genuine manufacturer parts must be used on the vehicle.
+If you’d prefer to use a local garage for your service, the garage must be VAT registered and genuine manufacturer parts must be used on the vehicle.
 Please make sure that the service light on the dashboard is reset and that your service handbook is stamped.